 Below you’ll find the top 5 destinations in Porto for Francesinha, as recommended by foodie lovers both local and foreign!
 And to be fair, I expect much debate over this list, because everyone and their mother swears by one specific spot, but I’m willing to take the heat!
 So bring it on!

-Long standing Port wine expert, and diehard Francesinha lover, Roy Hersh has yet to find a better version of this meat lover’s sandwich than what’s offered by chef/owner José Meneses Pinto Filipa at Bufete Fase.
+Long-standing Port wine expert, and diehard Francesinha lover, Roy Hersh has yet to find a better version of this meat lover’s sandwich than what’s offered by chef/owner José Meneses Pinto Filipa at Bufete Fase.
 “I’ve been eating these sandwiches for more than two decades, and have yet to find better.
-The sandwich itself uses flavorful ingredients from the meat to the cheese and the “secret” sauce is very spicy and incredibly satisfying.
+The sandwich itself uses flavorful ingredients from the meat to the local cheese and the “secret” sauce is very spicy and incredibly satisfying.
 While I do continue to search for an even greater variety of this Porto creation, I have failed to find any that out-performs the delectable consistency that is produced by José!”
 Recently, Bufete Fase has expanded into the shop on the corner, next door and the extra seating in addition to the original fourteen, making it more convenient, as their loyal fans line up early and often to get in.

-According to Rita Branco, lifestyle writer for Oporto Encanta, if you’re looking for a café style restaurant that’s gained a long standing reputation for insanely delicious Francesinhas, head to Capa Negra.
+According to Rita Branco, lifestyle writer for Oporto Encanta, if you’re looking for a café style restaurant that’s gained a long-standing reputation for insanely delicious Francesinhas, head to Capa Negra.
 “It’s not only the sandwich itself that needs to be amazing, you need fast service to ensure a freshly made sandwich that’s still hot.
 Capa Negra offers both!”
 Amândio Fontes founded his dream location in 1972 and hasn’t stopped whipping up Francesinhas ever since.
 He’s so passionate that he’s even willing to divulge what’s in his secret sauce!!
-I won’t give too much away, but I’ll admit that the addition of clove, white wine and seafood, were surprising!
+I won’t give too much away, but I’ll admit that the addition of clove, white wine, and seafood, were surprising!
 According to Amândio, “This dish requires freshness, a culinary secret the north of Portugal is known for.”
 But if you want a seat, get there early!

 Ok, so you won’t find a long list of reviews spouting its fame, but it’s famous for me.
 This was home to my first Francesinha.
 Cafe A Cunha was the place that set the standard for what a Francesinha “should” be, and to date, no one has come close.
 The bread is thick and freshly baked.
 The sauce is spicy and flavorful.
 And the meat is…well, addictive!
 Granted, it’s a bit off the beaten path and packed with locals, but nothing a quick taxi ride couldn’t resolve for around 5 euros.
 Check it out for yourself!

 Sr. Silva has been mastering his secret sauce since the opening of this restaurant in 1998.
-His recipe is so classified that even his wife doesn’t know what goes in it!
+His recipe is so classified that even his wife doesn’t know what goes into it!
 “The only way I will share the recipe is if I am on my death bed”.
 Now that’s dedication!
-According to Andre Apolinário, of Taste Porto Food Tour, there’s no other restaurant in Porto that even comes close to O Golfinho‘s Francesinha, “The down-home feel and passion goes into everything they do, and their Francesinha is their crown jewel.
+According to Andre Apolinário, of Taste Porto Food Tour, there’s no other restaurant in Porto that even comes close to O Golfinho‘s Francesinha, “The down-home feel and passion go into everything they do, and their Francesinha is their crown jewel.
 Simple, flavorful, using local products, actually beef comes from the butcher across the street!
 It’s so good!”
 Yeah, so I’m hungry!

 As exemplified by its name, the entire restaurant is dedicated to sunflowers.
 Hence, be prepared to celebrate the color yellow, not only in the decor but in your beer battered Francesinha!
-Porto Swing Jam founder, Joao Carlos Guedes Joe, swears by Restaurante Girassol ,”This place is cozy, warm and serves up amazing food that’s served with love…a lot of love!
+Porto Swing Jam founder, Joao Carlos Guedes Joe, swears by Restaurante Girassol,”This place is cozy, warm and serves up amazing food that’s served with love…a lot of love!
 Manel is not only a friend, he’s an incredible chef who truly cares about his ingredients!
-It’s our go to place for our Swing Jam events!”
+It’s our go-to place for our Swing Jam events!”